stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 The payment channel consists of a 2-of-2 multisig escrow account E, initially created and configured by I, and a series of transaction sets that contain _declaration_ and _closing_ transactions on E signed by both parties.
-The closing transaction defines the final state of E and the assets it holds.
+The closing transaction defines the final state of the channel.
+Each generation of transaction sets in the series are an agreement on a new final state for the channel.

+The payment channel also uses a second 2-of-2 multisig reserve account V, initially created, configured, and funded by R, that will fund the reserves for the claimable balances ledger entries that are created at channel close, and that disburse funds to R.

 ### Variables

-The two parties maintain the following two variables during the lifetime of the channel:
+The two participants maintain the following two variables during the lifetime of the channel:

 * s - the _starting sequence number_, is initialized to one greater
 than the sequence number of the escrow account E after E has been created and